 How does ergonomic bar design create maximum bar profitability?

-Ergonomic design in bar equipment plans increases bartender efficiency and maximum bar profits.
+Ergonomic efficient bar design in bar equipment plans increases bartender efficiency and maximizes bar profits.

 ERGONOMIC BAR DESIGN FOR MAXIMUM BAR PROFITABILITY

 As I’ve written before, bars are factories that make drinks.
 Manufacturing companies invest heavily in making their factories efficient and this includes implementing the principles of ergonomic design (as seen in the Photo at right).
 Ergonomics is the study of workers and their environment.
-When you incorporate ergonomic guidelines to maximize worker efficiency, you give yourself a chance to succeed in maximizing profitability.
-With ergonomic design standards implemented into your bar layout, your bartenders will have far less strain and fatigue, leading you to maximum bar profits.
-I’ve put together a downloadable sketch for you to see the ideal bar clearances for ergonomic design.
-Here’s a summary of these design standards:
+As a result, when you incorporate ergonomic guidelines to maximize worker efficiency, you give yourself a chance to succeed in maximizing profitability.
+Therefore, with ergonomic design standards implemented into your bar layout, your bartenders will have far less strain and fatigue, leading you to maximum bar profits.
+For your reference, I’ve put together a downloadable sketch for you to see the ideal bar clearances for ergonomic design.

 - Bar height should be 42” – 45” (1067mm – 1143mm).

 - The bar top should be 30” – 36” (762mm – 914mm).